utahdts/utah-design-system/@utahdts/utah-design-system/README.md

 # utah-design-system

-A collection of styles and react components designed to make it quick and simple for developers to create web experiences using the Utah Design System.
+A collection of styles and components designed to make it quick and simple for developers to create web experiences using the Utah Design System.
+Goes hand in hand with the [Design System Header](https://github.com/utahdts/utah-design-system/tree/dev/examples/utah-header) and [Design System Footer](https://designsystem.utah.gov/library/patterns/utahFooter).

 ## What's included

 - Compiled CSS
 - SASS CSS
-- React components
+- Components

 ## Documentation

-Please see the [documentation site](https://designsystem.utah.gov/) for all information related to the Utah Design System.
+Please see the [documentation website](https://designsystem.utah.gov/) and the [Getting Started](https://designsystem.utah.gov/resources/gettingStarted) page for all information related to the Utah Design System.

 ## Install